-Located on property once owned by Supreme Court Chief Justice (1801-1835) John Marshall and his brother James Markham Marshall, and containing the historic Marshall Family cemetery, Confluence Virginia is intended to be a civic minded and environmentally conscious mixed-use community proposed to address both local needs and the Community’s long-term planning objectives - from community parks, greenways, walking and biking trails and environmental stewardship to transportation improvements, economic vitality and jobs.
+Located on property once owned by Supreme Court Chief Justice (1801-1835) John Marshall and his brother James Markham Marshall, Confluence Virginia is intended to contribute to the Community’s long-term social and economic vitality, through responsible planning and community considerations.

 In 1779, at age 15, James Markham Marshall joined the continental army as a private, and that year became the captain of the first Virginia Regiment.
 In 1781, as a lieutenant in Alexander Hamilton’s regiment he led what proved to be a decisive attack, called “the forlorn hope”, under heavy British fire at the siege of Yorktown.